Trenied-12/Valorant-Triggerbot/README.md

 # How to Install / Start
 1. Download the latest version of VTB (Valorant TriggerBot) onto your computer.
-2. Open the command prompt (cmd) and type 'java -jar path/to/the/VTB.jar' to start.
+2. Open the command prompt (cmd) and type 'start java -jar path/to/the/VTB.jar' to start.
 If you haven't installed Java, refer to the guide on 'How to Install Java' below.
 3. Make sure, you have "Raw Input Buffer" in the settings of Valorant disabled!

 # How to Install Java